IBM Cloud Docs

 Cloud Object Storage bucket

-• Cloud Object Storage instance, Bucket name, and Cloud Object Storage endpoint fields are automatically populated.
+1. The Cloud Object Storage instance, Bucket name, and Cloud Object Storage endpoint fields are automatically populated.

-• Enter the Service ID API key:
+2. Enter your Service ID API key.

 • Preferred: An existing key can be imported from a secrets vault by clicking the key icon.